 How to Track Social Media KPIs?

-Knowing about important social media KPIs and devising a good strategy for them will not be enough unless you know how to execute them properly.
+Knowing about important social media KPIs and devising a good analytics strategy for them will not be enough unless you know how to execute them properly.
 You need to learn the tricks to measure these KPIs, and some features in social media platforms make it rather easy to track your growth.

 Built-in analytics tools